 If implemented properly, federated identity management can serve multiple benefits for you.

 In short, federated identity management helps customers by reducing passwords, improving productivity and increased security.
-While for business, this solution holds reduced costs, enhanced security, better data and increased business cooperation.
+While for business, this solution holds reduced costs, enhanced security, better data

 Now that we have talked about benefits, there are several challenges associated too.
 Let’s talk about them.